 AFTER CARE AND MAINTENANCE:

 The best body wash: Try and steer clear of using soap, as it’s harsh and could start to eat away at your tan, as will anything oil-based.
-I like to use soap on the areas that need it and then use sorbolene cream for everywhere else.
-I like Hydroderm, which is actually a soap substitute when applied to wet skin and will give your skin an extra moisture boost.
+I like to use soap on the areas that need it and then a gentle body wash for everywhere else.
+I like my kids’ QV wash.

 The non-sticky moisturiser I swear by: I HATE applying moisturiser.
 I hate the feeling of it on my skin and I extra hate how it feels when I’m getting dressed BUT I have found an awesome one that is hydrating and dries super quick.
 It’s St Ives Deep Restoring 24hr Moisture Lotion and it is the best.
 I use it every morning after my shower.
 If you hate moisturiser, this is your gal.